Near-Field Signal Processing: Unleashing the Power of Proximity: Summary and Future Outlook

 \section{Summary and Future Outlook}

 NF signal processing, traditionally regarded as a specialized niche, has a rich and extensive history that has significantly contributed to the advancement of various scientific fields, including electromagnetics, acoustics, and medical imaging.
 Classical NF techniques laid the groundwork for understanding and manipulating electromagnetic fields at close ranges, enabling breakthroughs that have shaped modern technology.
 In recent years, however, there has been a remarkable resurgence of interest in NF signal processing, driven by advancements in emerging technologies such as ELAA and ISAC.
 Further, enhanced capabilities for conducting measurements across various optical regimes have reinvigorated NF optics, leading to a proliferation of specialized applications.
-Recent quantum-inspired techniques like those utilizing Rydberg atoms \cite{vouras2023phase} have underscored the need to revisit and expand NF signal processing approaches.
+Recent quantum-inspired techniques like those utilizing Rydberg atoms have underscored the need to revisit and expand NF signal processing approaches.
+Nearly all near-field applications require addressing range dependence and spherical wavefronts.
+However, the specific signal processing tasks vary significantly across domains like wireless communications, optics, and acoustics.
+For instance, near-field beamforming in acoustics shares structural similarities in steering vectors with wireless communications.
+In acoustics, these steering vectors are often replaced with acoustic transfer functions to account for room acoustics, whereas near-field beamforming in communications relies on analytical models.
+Similarly, near-field optics primarily focuses on imaging or scene reconstruction, yet its propagation-zone dependence parallels that of near-field sensing.
 In summary, the ongoing exploration of NF theory and its applications holds great promise for addressing new and complex problems in signal processing.

+\begin{IEEEbiographynophoto} {Ahmet M. Elbir} (Senior Member, IEEE) received the Ph.D. degree in electrical engineering from Middle East Technical University in 2016.
+He is currently an Associate Professor at Istinye University and a Research Fellow at University of Luxembourg. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {\"{O}zlem Tu\u{g}fe Demir} (Member, IEEE) received the B.Sc., M.Sc., and Ph.D. degrees in electrical and electronics engineering from Middle East Technical University, Ankara, Turkey, in 2012, 2014, and 2018, respectively.
+She is currently an Assistant Professor at TOBB University of Economics and Technology. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Kumar Vijay Mishra} (Senior Member, IEEE) obtained a Ph.D. in electrical engineering and M.S. in mathematics from The University of Iowa in 2015, M.S. in electrical engineering from Colorado State University in 2012, and B. Tech. summa cum laude (Gold Medal, Honors) in electronics and communication engineering from the National Institute of Technology, Hamirpur (NITH), India in 2003.
+He is currently Senior Fellow at the United States Army Research Laboratory. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Symeon Chatzinotas} (Fellow, IEEE) received the M.Eng. degree in telecommunications from the Aristotle University of Thessaloniki, Thessaloniki, Greece, in 2003, and the M.Sc. and Ph.D. degrees in electronic engineering from the University of Surrey, Surrey, U.K., in 2006 and 2009, respectively.
+He is currently a Full Professor, the Chief Scientist I, and the Head of the SIGCOM Research Group, SnT, University of Luxembourg. \end{IEEEbiographynophoto}